Media calendar

 Ongoing

-Gaza crisis: The fragile ceasefire is currently under threat.
-Israel has blocked all humanitarian aid from entering Gaza in what Oxfam has called ‘a reckless act of collective punishment’ and in breach of international humanitarian law.
-The pause in hostilities finally allowed an increase in much needed humanitarian assistance to reach people in Gaza, after 15 months of intense conflict.
-Oxfam and our local partners have been responding, but the scale of need is massive amongst the more than two million people in Gaza.
-The majority have lost their homes.
-Schools, hospitals, and crucial infrastructure have been destroyed.
-Oxfam is calling for a permanent ceasefire and for all parties to be held to account for any war crimes committed to ensure justice for the victims and to deter future violations.
+Gaza crisis: The fragile ceasefire has broken down.
+Israel has renewed its military assault and blocked all humanitarian aid.
+Food supplies are severely depleted, and many people lack access to water and sanitation.
+While the ceasefire allowed much needed humanitarian assistance to reach people in Gaza, they now, once again, are facing the risk of famine.
+Oxfam is calling for an immediate and permanent ceasefire and for all parties to be held to account for any war crimes committed to ensure justice for the victims and to deter future violations.
 Oxfam is also calling for the UK Government to immediately suspend all remaining arms licences to Israel given the ongoing risk of IHL being further violated.
 Spokespeople available in Gaza, as well as the region and the UK.
 Contact: Oxfam Media Unit / +44 (0)7748 761 999 / media.unit@oxfam.org.uk

 Democratic Republic of Congo (DRC): Renewed fighting in the DRC has led to an escalation of the humanitarian crisis, displacing hundreds of thousands of people who are now facing a lack of basic necessities.
 After several camps for displaced people were destroyed in the conflict, many people are now returning to the villages they once left, only to find themselves without food, water and any basic healthcare facilities.
 Oxfam is providing food, water, sanitation and cash assistance in several areas.
 Spokespeople available in the DRC.
 Contact: Zara Sarvarian / +44 (0)7584 265 077 / zsarvarian1@oxfam.org.uk